Tornado Watch issued for much of central North Carolina as storms move through

 Timeline

-Timing for the Triangle is probably around 6 p.m. or so, Hohmann said, and the storms should be out of the ABC11 viewing area by 10 p.m. at the latest.
+Hohmann said the storms should be out of the ABC11 viewing area by 10 p.m. at the latest.

-The main line of the storms moves through the region between 4 p.m. and 7 p.m.
-This batch of storms will bring the brunt of the damaging straight-line winds.
+The main line of the storms moved through the region between 4 p.m. and 7 p.m.

 WATCH: Wind, tornadoes, hail?
 Breakdown of what to expect in today's storms